Valentina Nappi

 Valentina Nappi (/it/; born 6 November 1990) is an Italian pornographic film actress and adult model.
 She has won numerous awards including the 2017 XBIZ Award for the Foreign Female Performer of the Year.

+Nappi has also contributed writings on sexuality and society, spoken publicly about pornography, and appeared in non-pornographic films.

 Life and career

-Born on 6 November 1990 in Scafati, between Naples and Salerno, Nappi made her debut in the adult industry in 2011 with director Rocco Siffredi after she contacted him via email.
+Valentina Nappi was born on 6 November 1990 in Scafati, between Naples and Salerno.
+She made her debut in the adult industry in 2011 with director Rocco Siffredi after she contacted him via email.
 After making her debut in Rocco's POV Volume 24, she appeared in Rocco's Bitches in Uniform, which was made by Evil Angel in 2012.
 She then continued to work on productions both in Italy and in the United States.
+Her work has also included femdom productions, including appearances for Kink.com.

 She graduated from art school in Salerno and studied design at the Second University of Naples.
 Often referred to as an "intellectual pornstar", Nappi has written several essays on the condition of men and women in contemporary society and has been a speaker in several philosophy festivals and conferences.
+In December 2018, she gave a TEDx talk titled Porn and common space.

 She was a Playmate in the Italian issue of Playboy in June 2012 and Penthouse Pet of the Month in November 2013.
 In September 2015, she appeared on the cover of Hustler's Taboo.
 As of March 2016, she writes a column in the political and social magazine MicroMega.

 In 2018, she was the subject of the documentary Io sono Valentina Nappi ("I am Valentina Nappi").

 In 2024, she starred in the Amazon Prime Video romantic comedy film Still Fabulous.

+She later returned for the sequel Still Sexy (Ancora più sexy), again directed by Michela Andreozzi and released in 2026.

 Personal life

 Nappi identifies as a lifelong atheist.
 In September 2020, she married Giovanni Lagnese, her life partner since 2009.
+Nappi has described their marriage as an open relationship.